Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

 In recent years, neural operators have gained considerable attention.
 Different architectures have been proposed based on the recent success in other research disciplines, such as attention-based \citep{cao21}, CNN-based \citep{raonic2023convolutional}, or VAE-based \citep{seidman2023_vano} architectures for operator learning.
-Finally, strides have been made to make neural operators universally applicable in various domains. \citet{liu2023domain} extend FNOs to be agnostic to the domain such that the operator is not restricted to a rectangular domain discretization.
-Furthermore, neural operator architectures have been extended to be equivariant to rotations, translations, and reflections \citep{helwig2023}, or explicitly being $SE(3)$-equivariant \citep{cheng2023equivariant}.
+Finally, strides have been made to make neural operators universally applicable in various domains \rebuttal{compliant to specific pre-conditions.} \rebuttal{As FNOs operate on uniform grids, domain-agnostic methods have been proposed that either map complex topologies to a latent uniform grid for the NO \citep{geometry_informed_2023, fno_learned_deformations_2023} or apply the NO on an extended uniform grid and masking out points outside the domain \citep{liu2023domain}.} \rebuttal{Furthermore, as neural operators are fully data-driven approaches, there are no guarantees that the learned solution operator adheres to the boundary value conditions of the considered PDE.
+Therefore, \citet{saad2023guidingoplearning} show that specific parameterizations of the kernel operator \ref{eq:no_iko} can ensure compliance with Dirichlet, Neumann, and periodic boundary conditions while \citet{negiar2023diffsol} propose to employ a differentiable final layer which guarantees that the boundary constraints are not violated.} Further geometric biases have been employed with neural operator architectures to be equivariant to rotations, translations, and reflections \citep{helwig2023}, or explicitly being $\mathrm{SE}(3)$-equivariant \citep{cheng2023equivariant}.
 FNOs have also been adopted for general machine learning.
 FNOs have been incorporated into vision transformers to perform `token mixing' in the Fourier domain rather than in pixel space \citep{guibas2022_afno}.
 These \textit{adaptive} FNOs are developed to be more sparse, use fewer parameters for greater scalability, and have been deployed on weather forecasting tasks \citep{pathak2022fourcastnet}.